nodgear/bbnotify/README.md

 # BB Notify
-BlackBoard Collaboration tool that assists students by reminding then of their tasks!
+BlackBoard Collaboration tool that assists students by reminding them of their tasks!